Pre-authorized debit payments in Canada

 - The email must include the mandate you created for the debit (see Custom PAD mandate agreements) and the bank account information collected from your customer, including the institution number, transit number and last four digits of the account number.

-- Use the payment_intent.processing event to trigger debit notification emails.
+- Use the charge.pending event to trigger debit notification emails.

 - Debit notification emails must include: your contact information, the last 4 digits of your customer’s bank account, and the amount to be debited.